How to Implement a Service Weaver Deployer

 in this case—in a subprocess.
 It then returns anEnvelope

-which communicates with the weavelet via a pair of Unix pipes. - We call the
+which communicates with the weavelet via remote procedure calls. - We call the

 UpdateComponents